 Add some text below our thumbnail; this will serve as some sort of description for this particular thumbnail.

 Repeat the same process to add 2 more thumbnail photos (you can use the Baby boy and Bokeh stock images suggested in the Tutorial Resources listing, or use some of your own photos).

 As the final step in the process, we will create the footer area.
 Create a new layer.
 Select the Pencil Tool (B) and set its color to a dark brown color (#2c1303).
 Draw a 14-column wide division below the three thumbnails that will serve as our divider between the main content and the footer area.

 Tip: Holding the Shift key ensures we create a straight line.

 Duplicate the line layer you just created and change its color to white (#ffffff) using a Color Overlay layer style.
 Move the duplicate 1px down.
 Change its Blend Mode to Overlay and reduce its Opacity to 18% to create some sort of etched effect.

 Finally, use the Horizontal Type Tool (T) to add your footer text (you can include, for example, some copyright information).

 We have successfully created an elegant photography site design mockup!
 We used various techniques and methods that are common in developing site layouts, including the use of selection tools, shape tools, applying grunge textures and filters, tweaking blending modes of layers, and so on.
-I hope you found this tutorial useful and feel free to leave any questions in the comments.
+If you still aren’t comfortable building a site from scratch like this, I suggest checking out a web design company!
+If you aren’t sure how to find a good one, check out these tips!
+Some companies can do designs for sites much more complex than this, like one with hundreds of pages for a college, so the options are out there.
+But if you are just looking for a simple design, I hope you found this tutorial useful and feel free to leave any questions in the comments.